 Specific guidance measures on market development—like GWP limits for certain applications—generate an underlying concern over the availability of sustainable solutions.
 When new regulations are made, they are intended to encompass and balance the guidance measures and industry concerns.

-HCFCs, particularly R22, have already been phased out in the EU and the phase-out is close to being finalized in the US and other developed countries.
+HCFCs—particularly R22—have already been phased out in the EU, with the US and other developed countries following suit at the end of 2019.
 Developing countries began phasing out HCFCs in 2015 and will continue until 2030.
 It is important to remember that the HCFC R22 is used in many different applications, which makes the phase-out a challenge as no single non-flammable low-GWP refrigerant can replace it.